 God (the Father, if you wish) is God.
 He is unary.
 He is existent.
 He didn’t “create” Himself or any expression of Himself.
 He just Is.

 For whatever reason (“His good pleasure”) He created – the universe, us – to fulfill His plan.
 Now this Creation and His plan for it put two new requirements on Him that He did not have before the Creation.
-First, because He created us as un-god-like creatures, He was going to have to at some point give us the opportunity to repent of our ungodliness and seek Him.
+First, because He created us as un-god-like creatures, He was going to have to at some point give us the opportunity to confess our ungodliness and seek Him.
 We couldn’t even come into His presence in our current ungodly state, but would first have to be redeemed by something only He could provide.

 Now, Jesus represented an incarnation of God in human form.
-He had two primary missions: teach us about God and His new covenant with us, and; die for our ungodliness to allow us to be redeemed to Himself.
+He had two primary missions: teach us about God and His new covenant with us, and; die for our ungodliness to redeem us to Himself.
 It’s quite interesting to note that up until Jesus, God didn’t require a human form to teach or interact with us.
 He either interacted with His people directly, as in the Hebrew exodus, or He interacted through His chosen prophets, who in turn taught their people God’s will.

-“Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.”
+“Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.
 Hebrews 1:1-3

 Jesus was different in that not only did He have to provide a new teaching, but He also had to form a small group of disciples versed in that teaching that could spread it to the world.
 And more importantly, He also needed to fulfill the redeeming role of the sacrificial lamb.